walmartlabs/concord-website/docs/getting-started/processes.md

 }
 ```

-The `entryPoint` parameter is can be used to defined the flow to be used.
+The `entryPoint` parameter defines the flow to be used.
 The
 `activeProfiles` parameter is a list of project file's profiles that will be
 used to start a process.
 If not set, a `default` profile will be used.